40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Results

 Almost all studies have measured how well participants perform in comprehension tasks.
 The three studies S16, S17 and S54 were the exception; participants had to understand code, but there was no attempt to quantify how well they understood it, since, for example, the focus was on the observation of psycho-physiological responses only.
 In all other cases, the comprehension measures used can be divided into six categories: correctness, time, subjective rating, physiological, aggregation of the former, and others.

 Fig.~\ref{fig:measuresRelPapers} shows the percentage of comprehension measures to the number of papers in each period.
 In all decades, the share of papers that measured at least correctness was highest.
 Before 2000, correctness was even measured in all published papers, but the share decreased to 65.6\% in 2010--2019.
 The proportion of papers that asked for subjective self-assessments or measured time increased over the years.
 Most notable, however, is the increase in the use of physiological measures, which were used in over a quarter of publications in 2010--2019.

-Fig.~\ref{fig:measuresRelMeasure} supplements these insights by depicting the proportions of the measures used among all measures in the respective period.
-The figure shows clearly that the diversity of measures used has never been greater than it is today.
+Furthermore, the diversity of measures used has never been greater than it is today.

 Of the 95 papers, only 37 measure code comprehension in a single way.
 36 papers rely on 2, 15 papers rely on 3, and 4 papers rely on 4 measures from different categories.
 The measurement of correctness and time was the most frequent combination of measures with 23 papers, if more than one measure was collected.
 In the period 2010--2019, we also identified for the first time four papers that not only measured multiple comprehension measures in their study, but even aggregated them.
 This involved combining correctness and time in three studies (S9, S26, S27). \citeauthor{S5} (S5) aggregated correctness, time, and subjective ratings in different ways: by combining correctness and time, but also correctness and subjective ratings, and time and subjective ratings.